-An ecological survey may be required as part of a planning application if justified by the nature of the development site and its setting.
+An ecological survey is required as part of a planning application if justified by the nature of the development site and its setting.

-Planning applications need to draw on surveys and reports from ecologists and set out measures to avoid or mitigate adverse impacts or propose appropriate compensation.
+Planning applications then need to draw on the surveys and reports from ecologists and set out measures to avoid or mitigate adverse impacts or propose appropriate compensation.

 Minimising any adverse impacts on biodiversity

 Barnsley Council, in line with the NPPF, turns down planning applications if significant harm to biodiversity resulting from a development cannot be avoided, adequately mitigated, or, as a last resort, compensated for.
 [NPPF para 180a].
 There is now a requirement for an overall net gain (>10%) in biodiversity for a development to be approved.

 Adverse impacts may result from the design, may take place during construction, and some may follow from the site’s future use.

 Adverse impacts on biodiversity include